BSU-Cybersecurity/BSU-Cybersecurity.github.io/_posts/2021-08-10-security-onion-deployment.md

 Once the system reboots you will be walked through the system configuration wizard.
 This process is the most vital part of the initial setup and will involve some choices that will be very impractical to change later on.
 Here are the steps that we took:

+> IMPORTANT:
+> Somewhere in this process you will have been asked to create a password for a `soremote` user account.
+Make sure to save this password as it will be used when joining search and forward nodes to the manager.

 * Log in with the admin user we just created
-* Say yes
 * Install
 * Choose distributed architecture (*note: press space to choose an option in these type of list selection menus)
 * Choose manager
-* Agree to Elastic's terms
 * Set standard internet connection
 * Set machine hostname (__THIS CANNOT BE CHANGED LATER.
 MAKE SURE TO WRITE IT DOWN AS IT WILL BE USED IN THE SENSOR AND SEARCH NODE CONFIGURATION__)
 * Select your management NIC.
 There should be only one option, the one we set to our provider network bridge (_vmbr7_)
 * Set a static IP
 * Enter an unused IP in your provider network followed by the CIDR mask.
-In our case our provider network has 254 useable addresses so this would look like _#.#.#.#/24_
+In our case our provider network has 254 useable addresses so this would look like `#.#.#.#/24`
 * Enter the IP address of the provider network router
-* Add two DNS server addresses to the front of this list (providerNetworkRouterIP, 1.1.1.1)
+* Add two DNS server addresses to the front of this list (`providerNetworkRouterIP, 1.1.1.1`)
 * Leave default search domain
-* Continue
 * Choose direct internet connection
 * Choose a manual patch schedule
 * Keep default home networks